epsilon537/boxlambda/_drafts/boxlambda_simplified.markdown

 Dual Port VRAM
 ==============
-This isn't visible in the block diagram above, but I made VRAM a dual port memory.
-VRAM used to be a single port memory with a time-multiplexed bus for its various clients, the CPU being one of them.
-I changed it a dual port memory to give the CPU constant, low latency access to VRAM (2 clock cycles for a load or store operation) .
+This isn't visible in the block diagram above, but I made VRAM a dual-port memory.
+Originally, VRAM was single-port with a time-multiplexed bus for its various clients, the CPU being one of them.
+I changed it a dual-port memory to give the CPU constant, low latency access to VRAM (2 clock cycles for a load or store operation).
 VRAM access is now organized as shown in the following diagram:

 ![Dual Port VRAM](../assets/vera_dp_vram.png)